This post may contain some affiliate links. When you click through and make a purchase we may receive some commission, at no extra costs to you.

 1. Highlights Cycling Route

-Many of the accommodations in the area offer bicycles for rent, sometimes it is even included in the price.
-The area around Lake Kawaguchi is great to discover by bike.
-A suggested itinerary is below.
+Many of the accommodations in the area offer bicycles for rent, sometimes even included in the price.
+The area around Lake Kawaguchi is great for biking exploration!
+Below is a suggested itinerary:

 Duration: Approx. 7 hours